wantedfast/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

     2. Handle the events from the Input System where you normally would (i.e. a script external to your Agent class).
 3. Add the InputSystemActuatorComponent to the GameObject that has the `PlayerInput` and `Agent` components attached.

+Additionally, see below for additional technical specifications on the C# code for the InputActuatorComponent.
 #### Technical Specifications

 ##### `IInputActionsAssetProvider` Interface